MLH-Fellowship/pod-3.1.3-portfolio/README.md

 # Portfolio Template

 This is a Jekyll website template designed for Pre Fellowship Fellows.
-During the Pre Fellowship, you'll build a project
+This will be your first project for your pre-fellowship.
+You will first build this portfolio website with your peers than use it as a template for yourself.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/97877b3e-9f36-4939-a24c-0b622f923d50/deploy-status)](https://app.netlify.com/sites/mlh-fellowship-portfolio/deploys)